 See the YouTube video:

 At the St. Louis NESDA convention in 1996, EDS introduced the EDS-82A LeakSeeker , a digital, automatic version of the Bus Line Tracer, with many more capabilities.
 During 1997, EDS introduced the world’s best and fastest in-circuit electrolytic capacitor checker, the EDS-88 CapAnalyzer .
-EDS test equipment was manufactured until 2014, when it was determined that the Chinese had won and it was no longer financially feasible to manufacture products in the USA.
+In 2012, after nearly 2 decades of production, the LeakSeeker 82 series was discontinued, but after a huge number of emails from upset customers, a newer, state-of-the-art LeakSeeker 89 was designed and certified for worldwide use in 2013.